Diana-Joya/SpeechToSong/README.md

 #### Installing:

 1. In the main page of the repository, use the dropdown menu to 'clone or download' the repository.
-2. If you choose to download the repository:
-- Unzip the files inside the downloaded zip folder into your preferred local folder.
-- If you have python installed in your local machine, double click the **speech_to_song.py** file.
+2. Once you have the files in your local machine, make sure to update the IntegrateAPIs.py file with your Spotify and Genius authentication keys.
+3. Run the **speech_to_song.py** file.
-- A window should pop up with the following information:
+   A window should pop up with the following information:
 ```
 * Serving Flask app "speech_to_song" (lazy loading)
 * Enviroment: production